Updated June 28th, 2018.

 Compared to the many other places in Thailand where the scene is set up perfectly for the backpacker, in Isaan, activities are limited, communication is choppy, and transportation can be slightly less reliable than in the rest of Thailand.
-In order to better experience this part of the country many visitors opt to get involved in a volunteer project which exposes them to a side of Isaan that would be difficult to access on their own.
+In order to better experience, this part of the country many visitors opt to get involved in a volunteer project which exposes them to a side of Isaan that would be difficult to access on their own.
 Projects vary in length, so even if you only have a couple days to give volunteering can still be a viable option.
 Check out the volunteering possibilities below.

 Volunteer Teach English: Check out The “Open Mind Project” which can set you up with both long term or short term teaching opportunities.
 The Open Mind Project has volunteer sites all over South East Asia, including the Isaan region.
 Choose from teaching English, computer skills, or eco-tourism and conservation.
-For more information read about an English teachers experience teaching for 5 months in the country side of Nong Khai.
+For more information read about an English teachers experience teaching for 5 months in the countryside of Nong Khai.

 Work on a farm: Why not don a conical hat, feel the mud between your toes, and learn more about the art of rice farming?
-Volunteers can opt to go through an organization (such as Woofing) or set up a private agreement (such as Workaway) with individual farmers.
+Volunteers can opt to go through an organization (such as WOOFING) or set up a private agreement (such as Workaway) with individual farmers.
 Both options help set up individual travellers with families or communities who have started organic farms.
 Volunteers help out for a set number of hours per day (depending on the family) in exchange for housing and meals.
 Each opportunity is a tad different so make sure to read through the details before signing on.

 Help construct a new learning and recycling centre: Isara Charity Foundation is always looking for volunteers not afraid to get down and dirty in the construction field.
 The organization offers FREE volunteer opportunities in Thailand with a range of choices to choose from.
 Check out the website for access to an online chat community of past and current volunteers ready to spew their knowledge.

 Make sure you try Isaan food: Isaan food is spicy and delicious – don’t miss out!
-Start with som tom, spicy papaya salad.
+Start with som tam, spicy papaya salad.
 Try gai yhang, Isaan grilled chicken, for dinner.
 Finish with kow neeow mamuang, mango with sticky rice, for dessert!

 Drink with the locals: If you are invited out chances are you will be drinking cheap whisky (Sangsom) and coke.
 Order a bottle at any Thai bar and your glass will be conveniently refilled by staff as the night unfolds.
 Not finished by the end of the night?
 No problem most bars will hold your bottle for you until you return.

 Go skydiving: Want to learn how to fly?
-What better place than over the rice paddies of Isaan at the Birds Paradise Resort located in the province of Sakon Nakon.
+What better place than over the rice paddies of Isaan at the Birds Paradise Resort, located in the province of Sakon Nakon.
 If falling out of planes makes you more nervous than excited check out the resorts many other activities including; pilot programs, jet skiing, obstacle courses, ATV rentals, and mountain biking.